THE MASTER OF DISGUISE (Theatrical Release USA 2002)

 Buy a ticket?
 Yes?
 No?
 Maybe?

 Yes.
-It’s a very smartly written comedy generously packed with terrific one-liners.
+Even though it is 3.6 Stars and maybe not as good as higher quality comedies, it’s a very smartly written comedy generously packed with terrific one-liners.

 Video Critique Available Here: